Skip to main content

 PRACTICE EXCELLENCE - WEBINAR SERIES (Office Staff – Not for RM Premium Credit)

-Kem Tolliver, BS, CMPE, CPC, CMOM
+Presented by Kem Tolliver, BS, CMPE, CPC, CMOM

 Like last year’s program, this year will feature a “series” of programs that address the different topics pertinent to the needs of Practice Managers.
 Each webinar will be from 12 pm to 1 pm.